-Let me be straight with you: I didn't own a single Chinese stock prior to 2008.
+Let me be straight with you: I didn't own a single Chinese stock before 2008.

-You may think that's shocking, considering I'm the co-advisor of our Motley Fool Global Gains international investing research service.
-But prior to 2008, Chinese stocks were very expensive.
+You may think that's shocking, considering I'm the co-advisor of our Motley Fool Global Gains international-investing research service.
+But before 2008, Chinese stocks were very expensive.
 That didn't stop many American investors, smitten with these stocks' momentum and potential for growth, from buying them up.

 Of course, now most American investors won't touch these stocks with a 10-foot pole.